LHeC

 Current default layout of the LHeC recirculating linear electron accelerator complex.
 Collisions with the proton beam happen at the interaction point (IP).

-The Large Hadron Electron Collider (LHeC) is an accelerator study for a possible upgrade of the existing LHC storage ring – the currently highest energy proton accelerator operating at CERN in Geneva.
-By adding to the proton accelerator ring a new electron accelerator, the LHeC would enable the investigation of electron-proton and electron-ion collisions at unprecedented high energies and rate, much higher than had been possible at the electron-proton collider HERA at DESY at Hamburg, which terminated its operation in 2007.
-The LHeC has therefore a unique program of research, as on the substructure of the proton and nuclei or the physics of the newly discovered Higgs boson.
+The Large Hadron Electron Collider (LHeC) is a conceptual particle accelerator facility that has been studied for a possible upgrade of the existing Large Hadron Collider storage ring operating at CERN in Geneva, Switzerland.
+By adding a new electron accelerator adjacent to the existing LHC proton accelerator and storage ring, the LHeC would enable the investigation of electron-proton and electron-ion collisions at much higher energies and rates than had been possible at the electron-proton collider HERA at DESY in Hamburg, Germany, which terminated its operation in 2007.
+These capabilities of the LHeC could provide a unique program of particle physics research, studying the substructure of the proton and nuclei, or the physics of the Higgs boson.

-It is an electron–ion collider, similar to the plans in the US and elsewhere, although the present design would not include polarized protons.
+Design Concept

 The baseline design of the LHeC consists in two superconducting linear particle accelerators ("linacs") each about 1 km long, arranged in a racetrack configuration tangential to the LHC.
-Each linac provides about 10 GV acceleration, therefore the electrons makes three turns in the racetrack reaching an energy of about 60 GeV before colliding with the 7 TeV protons or 2.7 TeV lead ions.
-A unique feature of the design is the optimization for a particularly low power consumption.
-That is achieved by decelerating the electron beam after the collision and gaining back nearly all its energy into the radio-frequency cavities of the linacs, a principle termed energy recovery.
+Each linac provides about 10 GeV acceleration, therefore the electrons makes three turns in the racetrack reaching an energy of about 60 GeV before colliding with the 7 TeV protons or 2.7 TeV lead ions.
+A unique feature of the design is the optimization for a particularly low power consumption, which would be achieved by decelerating the electron beam after the collision and gaining back nearly all its energy into the radio-frequency cavities of the linacs, a principle termed "energy recovery".
 Currently, preparations of an international collaboration with CERN are ongoing for developing superconducting accelerator cavities, at the appropriate frequency of 802 MHz.
 In parallel a design study for an energy recovery linac test platform is being pursued at CERN.
-Related to the proton and heavy ion physics of the LHC, the physics program and a detector for the LHeC are under study also.
+Related to the proton and heavy-ion physics of the LHC, the physics program and a detector for the LHeC are also under study.
 For maximum use of the operation time and resources of the LHC complex at CERN it is envisaged that electron-proton and proton-proton data are taken simultaneously.
-The LHeC electron beam may be combined with a multi-10-TeV proton beam in the far future, which is under consideration in a worldwide study at CERN since 2013.
+The LHeC electron beam may be combined with a multi-10-TeV proton beam in the far future, which has been under consideration in a worldwide study at CERN since 2013.

+LHeC would be an electron–ion collider, similar to other systems planned at other particle physics laboratories, although the present design would not include polarized protons.